Best Tips For Scarifying Your Lawn

 6. Over-seeding your Lawn

-Once you have scarified your lawn it is a good idea to carry out over-seeding.
-By sowing additional grass seed as soon as possible you will limit the amount of weed growth whilst ensuring you have a thicker and greener lawn.
+After scarifying your lawn, it is a good idea to carry out over-seeding.
+By sowing additional grass seed as soon as possible, you will limit the amount of weed growth while ensuring you have a thicker and greener lawn.

 Take extra care when scarifying steep slopes as any grass seed sown can be washed away during heavy rain or watering.

-Once your lawn has been scarified and over-seeded you should continue with your normal lawn maintenance schedule.
+Once your lawn has been scarified and over-seeded, continue with your normal lawn maintenance schedule.

 Lawn Care for Beginners – More Tips!!